-Shopping Place:- Though I am very shopaholic so shopping is my alltime favorite & wherever I go I buy lots of staffs… Shopping in Ahmedabad can charm all tourists .
-Though you’ll get all the big famous brands here, there’s an old world charm about the market place.
-Get ready to load your bags with some astonishing bandhej sarees, pottery, handicrafts, silk patola sarees and antique jewelery.
+Shopping Place:- Though I am very shopaholic so shopping is my all-time favourite & wherever I go I buy lots of staffs… Shopping in Ahmedabad can charm all tourists.
+Though you’ll get all the big famous brands here, there’s an old-world charm about the market place.
+Get ready to load your bags with some astonishing bandhej sarees, pottery, handicrafts, silk patola sarees and antique jewellery.
 If nothing other than the best and the most exclusive is what you are looking for.
 There is many shopping malls are in Ahmedabad, but few are running good because of the savings mentality of the people.

-Vaishnodevi Temple :-On the way we found A popular temple of goddess Vaishno devi located on Sarkhej-Gandhinagar highway.
-It is modeled based on Vaishno devi temple situated in Jammu & Kashmir.
-It can be seen crowded everyday, and on weekends devotees from all over the India visits this temple.
+Vaishnodevi Temple:-On the way, we found A popular temple of the goddess Vaishno Devi located on Sarkhej-Gandhinagar Highway.
+It is modelled based on the Vaishno Devi temple situated in Jammu & Kashmir.
+It can be seen crowded every day, and on weekends devotees from all over India visits this temple.

-Principle deity being Vaishno Devi the temple is considered to be a true replica of the famous temple in Jammu & Kashmir for what devotees of Goddess Vaishno Devi flocks here round the year.
-The only difference between the two is that one at Ahmedabad can be visited with in a couple of hours.
+Principle deity being Vaishno Devi the temple is considered to be a true replica of the famous temple in Jammu & Kashmir for what devotees of Goddess Vaishno Devi flock here round the year.
+The only difference between the two is that one at Ahmedabad can be visited within a couple of hours.
 The Vaishno Devi temple of Ahmedabad also remains flooded with followers during Navaratri and is decorated beautifully when the devotee offers coconut, clothes, fruits, rice etc.

 Sabarmati Ashram – Gandhi Ashram, Shubhas Bridge :-

-We bought pens, Stand many things at reasonable price.
+We bought pens, Stand many things at a reasonable price.
 For people interested in knowing about the freedom struggle of India, this is just the perfect place.
-Infact, it is a storehouse of useful piece of information.
+In fact, it is a storehouse of useful piece of information.